Accessibility Tools

 Our coach dropped us off at a small car park near the Mehtab Bagh, and we all climbed into small tuk-tuks for the short trip to the Mehtab Bagh entrance.
 The driver of our electronic tuk-tuk insisted I sit next to him on the front seat, and all the way to the entrance, he kept asking me if I wanted to steer and drive the tuk-tuk.
 I was quite happy to let him continue driving and let him take us to the entrance himself.

 Apart from foundations, there are no buildings at Mehtab Bagh, just landscaped gardens.
-When we went, many of the gardens were in need of tidying up and because of the season, none of the flowers were yet in bloom.
+When weย visited, many of the gardens were in need of tidying up, and due to the season, none of the flowers were yet in bloom.
 I walked through the gardens and towards the foundations where the building would have been built.
 I saw quite a few birds hopping through the gardens and many monkeys running through the trees.
-When I passed the foundations and approached a low wall before the Yamuna River to get a better view of the Taj Mahal across the river, I saw lots of monkeys running along the wall.
+When I passed the foundations and approached a low wallย overlooking the Yamuna River to get a better view of the Taj Mahal across the water, I saw numerous monkeys running along the wall.
 At one point, one of the monkeys grabbed for my phone, which I had placed on the wall, but luckily, I did enough to scare him off as he tried to pick it up.
 I quickly picked it back up, and I didn't put it down again.

 When we left the gardens, the tuk-tuk driver kept insisting that I should drive again, but I still politely refused.
 When we got back to our coach, he dropped us off and asked me if I wanted to give him a tip.
 This, I suspect, was his entire reason for offering me the chance to drive the tuk-tuk.
 I had declined the chance to drive the tuk-tuk, and as our tour guide had just paid him, I also declined his kind offer to tip him.
 When everybody had returned to the coach, we all returned to our hotel, and after having something to eat, many of my companions went to the bar on the roof.
 I went with them, but it was very cold, so I went back to my room and went to bed.